 LATE CHIEF ALHAJI AYINLA WAIDI OMOWURA popularly called EGUNMOGAJI was born in Abeokuta Ogun state Nigeria in 1933.
 His musical career took root when he started with a brand of music called “Olalomi” in the early 50’s.
 This brand of music was so popular that he became the darling of the young people both in Nigeria and the the west coast of Africa.
 This brand faded with time.

 He left for MECCA and MEDINAT to perfom the Muslim Holy Pilgrimage in 1975 and became Alhaji Ayinla Omowura.

-On May 6, 1980, leader of a Yoruba genre of music called Apala, which had quite a sizeable number of cultic following, was stabbed to death on the head with a beer glass cup in a barroom brawl at Ago Oka, Abeokuta.
-Ayinla Waidi Omowura, son of Yusuff Gbogbolowo the blacksmith and Wuramontu Morenike, had finally been killed by the scary black club of Death which he had sang sarcastically about in two previous vinyls he did before his death (Bí ikú bá ń pa wón lèworo lèworo, kí won má mà ka tèmi mó won)
+On May 6, 1980, the leader of a Yoruba genre of music called Apala, which had quite a sizeable cultic following, was stabbed to death on the head with a beer glass cup in a barroom brawl at Ago Oka, Abeokuta.
+Ayinla Waidi Omowura, son of Yusuff Gbogbolowo the blacksmith and Wuramontu Morenike, had finally been killed by the scary black club of Death which he had sang sarcastically about in two previous pieces of vinyl he did before his death (Bí ikú bá ń pa wón lèworo lèworo, kí won má mà ka tèmi mó won)

 He died at the Ijaye General Hospital, Abeokuta.
 The Medical Consultant, Dr Akin Majekodunmi also an Egba man, tried his best to save Ayinla’s life.